Mazurkas, Op. 17 (Chopin): Musical analysis

 The final Mazurka of the set is more characteristic and free than the others.
 Although it remains in the very homophonic texture, the dynamic variation is much greater.
 The piece ends with the same four measures as it began, with no pedal, the chords played by the left hand portamento, the tone and time fading away in a perdendosi.
 These four measures would later be sampled by Henryk Górecki in the opening of the third movement of his third symphony.

 This mazurka was used by modern composer John Williams in the 1987 Steven Spielberg motion picture, “Empire Of The Sun” as a recurring leitmotif within the piece, “Toy Planes, Home and Hearth”.
+It was also used in the 1972 Ingmar Bergman drama film, “Cries and Whispers”.